↑

 3. Using your preventative services annually.

-Please take a few minutes to see how you can take advantage of your preventative benefits.
+Please take a few minutes right now to see how you can take advantage of your preventative benefits.
 Schedule those important appointment today!

 Don’t forget your FREE Self-Care Starter Guide!
 Get it HERE.